LIMX-SUPPORT/LimecoinX/README.md

 - Bumped protocol version to 70075
 - Masternode with 5000 LIMX
 - NEW Reward (50 LIMX /2 * 5 MIN)= 25 LIMX per Miner & 25 LIMX per Masternode or 40/10)
-- NEW RPC PORT 8800 and NEW P2PPortDefaul 8886
+- NEW RPC PORT 8800 and NEW P2P Port Default 8886
 - Changed testnet address versions
 - Defined BIP32 (HD) address versions
 - Adapted BIP44 coin type 5 for Limecoinx (0x80000005) as defined in SLIP-0044